donno/warehouse51/aec/README.md

   at the before the first votes are counted such that media companies can load it into their systems. that media companies can load it into their systems.
 * referendum - Helps with working with media feed data for the 2023 Referendum in Australia.
-This did not quite use teh standard EML (Election Markup Language).
+This did not quite use the standard EML (Election Markup Language).
 * geometry - At this stage mainly provides a module for [downloading][2] the shapefiles for the electoral divisions of each state and territory.